amitxv/PC-Tuning/docs/post-install.md

 ## Merge the Registry Files

 Open PowerShell as administrator and enter the command below.
 Replace ``<option>`` with the Windows version you are configuring (e.g. 7, 8, 10, 11).
-If you get an error regarding merging registry files, you may need to disable tamper protection in Windows Defender.

 ```powershell
 C:\bin\scripts\apply-registry.ps1 -winver <option>